indianpoptart/Parks-and-Recreation/README.md

 Upcoming release: v2.5 - The Final Edition

+!!
+THIS PROJECT HAS BEEN ABANDONED BY THE RIDGEFIELD PARKS AND RECREATION.
+I MAY CONTINUE TO WORK ON IT IF I WANT !!

 This app is for the Ridgefield Parks and Recreation customers in Ridgefield, Connecticut.
 Parks and Rec provides all of the information a customer needs in one place.
 With alerts of closings, the app provides an easy way to stay updated on events taking place at the Rec center.